Minyans

 “They came in peace, men, women, and children all riding horses and dressed in the finest clothes as if they were going to celebrate and their leader was called Andreus, the son of Peneus.”

-The ancient city of Trikki and the Mynians
+Ancient Trikki and the Mynians of Thessaly

 “From Trikka, and Ithome of the crags, from Oechalia home of Eurytus, came thirty hollow ships, commanded by Asclepius’ two sons, the skillful healers Podaleirius and Machaon” (Iliad II.
 730) (1)